CXwudi/comp5903-easy-cucumber/doc/design doc.md

 When the parser transfers from the `Scenario` state to the (multi-line) `Description` state, the parent state is recorded as the `Scenario` state, because the parser just visited the `Scenario` state.

-### Implementation of the "Sense, Think, React" framework
+### How to implement the "Sense, Think, React" framework

-Just like the name of the "Sense, Think, React" framework, the implementation of the framework is simply divided into 3 functions that are called one by one in a loop.
-Here is an example implementation: (This example is using a robot with sensors, but the idea is the same here)
+The "Sense, Think, React"
+framework is implemented in a loop where each iteration is one step in the state machine, like the following diagram:

 ![example state-machine](./images/example%20state-machine%20implementation.png)

+In this tool, loop is controlled by `JFeatureFileParser`, and in each iteration, `JFeatureFileParser` calls the `JFeatureFileLineByLineParser.accept(String)` method.
+The `JFeatureFileLineByLineParser.accept(String)` method calls three methods `sense(String)`, `think(SenceResult)`, and `react(String)`
+which each is self-explanatory of what they do in the "Sense, Think, React" framework.